balaam/slate/source/index.html.md

 `LoadLibrary` takes in a string that must be the name of a valid library.

-Library names are case sensitive, trying to load a library that doesn't exist will cause Dinodeck a to enter a crash state.
+Library names are case sensitive, trying to load a library that doesn't exist causes Dinodeck to enter a crash state.

 Name |  Description
 --------- | -----------